starship/starship/docs/zh-TW/config/README.md

 ## OCaml

-The `ocaml` module shows the currently installed version of OCaml. 這個模組在下列其中一個條件達成時顯示：
+The `ocaml` module shows the currently installed version of OCaml.
+By default the module will be shown if any of the following conditions are met:

 - The current directory contains a file with `.opam` extension or `_opam` directory
 - The current directory contains a `esy.lock` directory